-The Inter-Island Challenge Shield is awarded to the best island Affiliate/Associate (excluding New Zealand and Australia), scored on the basis of 8, 7, 6, 5, 4, 3, 2, 1 respectively for the highest ranked island performances (including non-island athletes) in each event summed over all events.
-With the winner decided on total points divided by the number of athletes, provided at least 3 athletes represent the Affiliate/Associate at the Championships.
-The Shield is to be presented at each OMA Championship, but is to be retained by the OMA Secretary who will arrange engraving.
+The Inter-Island Challenge Shield is awarded to the best Island Member country (excluding New Zealand and Australia), scored based on 8, 7, 6, 5, 4, 3, 2, 1 respectively for the highest ranked island performances (including non-island athletes) in each event summed over all events, with the winner decided on total points divided by the number of athletes, provided at least three athletes represent the Island Member country at the Championships.
+The Shield is to be presented at each OMA Championship but is to be retained by the OMA Secretary who will arrange engraving.
 A suitable certificate will be presented to the winning team.